 Substituting the Laplace transform in equation (14) into the generalized Fourier transforms in Table II, we can derive in analytical forms the generalized Fourier transforms for all 12 models: three jump specifications (MJ, VG, and LS) multiplied by four stochastic volatility specifications (SV1-SV4).
-We label these 12 models as "JJDSVn," where $JJ \in \{MJ, VG, LS\}$ denotes the jump component, D refers to the diffusion component, and SVn, with n = 1, 2, 3, 4, denotes a particular stochastic volatility specification, we have the model labeled as "MJDSV1."
+We label these 12 models as "JJDSVn," where $JJ \in \{MJ, VG, LS\}$ denotes the jump component, D refers to the diffusion component, and SVn, with n = 1, 2, 3, 4, denotes a particular stochastic volatility specification.
+For example, when the Merton jump diffusion model (MJD) is coupled with the SV1 specification, we have the model labeled as "MJDSV1."
 This is the same specification as the one considered in Bakshi, Cao, and Chen (1997) and Bates (1996).
 Taken together, the 12 models are designed to answer two important questions: (1) What type of jump process performs best in capturing the behavior of S&P 500 index options?
 (2) Where does stochastic volatility come from?